Remarkable Rwanda & Gorillas of Uganda

 Is this trip right for me?

 Tracking gorillas in the dense forest can sometimes be wet, muddy and uncomfortable.
 The terrain is by no means easy either, so it can be pretty strenuous and often humid.
 But the sheer thrill in coming across a habituated group of gorillas, dominated by a great male silverback, more than outweighs any difficulty.
 You need to be prepared and fit enough to walk up to 4 hours - up and down hill.
-A top tip is to pack some gardening gloves to assist in any up-hill climbs.

 You may also want to check out Gorillas & East Africa Safari if you have more time to explore in East Africa.